 The discrepancies in student loan accounting have far-reaching implications for borrowers, lenders, and policymakers.
 For borrowers, accurate reporting can lead to clarity regarding their actual debt burden.
 They may need help to budget appropriately or make informed decisions about their repayment plans.

 Lenders also face challenges.
-If they rely on faulty data, they may misjudge the creditworthiness of borrowers, leading to potential losses down the line.
+If they rely on faulty data, they may misjudge borrowers’ creditworthiness, leading to potential losses later on.

 Policymakers must consider these discrepancies carefully when designing regulations and programs addressing student debt.
 With accurate accounting, it becomes easier to evaluate the effectiveness of existing policies or develop new ones that truly address the underlying issues.